 B.5.2 Ongoing Financial Need

 Previously issued VERs have given support to the ongoing financial sustainability of the project.
 The Project Owner had difficulties commercializing the VERs.
 Both low demand for VERs and a sharp decrease in prices caused Project Owner not to benefit from carbon revenue as expected.
 Despite the fact that the sales prices were so lower than the expected ones at the investment time, sold VERs provided contribution to the ongoing financial sustainability of the project.
 VER revenue from the project is mostly used for the operation costs of the project activity to be covered.
-The ratio of carbon sales revenue to electricity sales revenue is 2%.
+The ratio of carbon sales revenue to electricity sales revenue during the previous crediting periods has been 0.14%, approximately.

 B.6.
 Sustainable Development Goals (SDG) outcomes